LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/exercises.rst

       }

 #.
 Now we need to tell MSTest the test passes if an exception is thrown.
-We will use a new annotation ``[ExpectedException]``.
+We will use a new attribute ``[ExpectedException]``.

    .. sourcecode:: csharp